Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Úlfhildur told the worker: "I guarantee that you will be a man of great fortune from now on, and tomorrow you shall walk to the lake; you will find two sacks with money; keep the smaller one, but give the larger one to the people you work for."

-(Roughly translated into English from the Collection of Folklore of Jón Árnason - Þjóðsögur Jóns Árnasonar)
+(Roughly translated into English from the Compilation of Folklore of Jón Árnason - Þjóðsögur Jóns Árnasonar)

 Lava pillar by Lake Mývatn

-There are many stories of the Elves of Iceland written in our folklore compilations, and I will be telling you many more.
+There are many stories about the Elves of Iceland in our folklore compilations, and I will be telling you many more.

 I am telling you these stories as I think that they add to the mystery of the beautiful nature of Iceland.
 And who knows, they might even be true!
 At least I believe them :)